shoddyguard/shoddyguard.me/README.md

 Development should be done against the `dev` branch.
 Once you're happy with the changes, create a pull request to merge into `production`.

 This is done so that changes can be reviewed against the dev site before being deployed to the live site.
+This helps to catch any issues, especially with the theme, before they go live.
+(It's also handy for catching typos and other minor issues.)

 ### Prerequisites